 Some trends take so long to play out that it takes the better part of a lifetime to observe their ups and downs.
 Thus, many long years ago, the movers and shakers in Vermont were criticized in some quarters for ignoring local talent and going out-of-state for various sorts of consulting expertise.

 Most recently, a new flexibility of outlook has emerged.
-Suddenly it has become okay for state government to build a courthouse-in-a-swamp - pardon me, I mean wetland - (Addison County), while lesser mortals are required to avoid barely damp wetlands that aren't even on a 100-year flood-zone map.
+Suddenly it has become ok for state government to build a courthouse-in-a-swamp-pardon me, I mean wetland-(Addison County), while lesser mortals are required to avoid barely damp wetlands that aren't even on a 100-year flood-zone map.

 Conversion of cornfields into housing is verboten, except when a hospital wants to do it.
 Building multi-family housing on land zoned for multi-family housing isn't ok for a private developer: Vermont Assistant Attorney Gen. Julie Brill explains that in such matters the actual zoning "really isn't relevant."